AlbertNdengeyintwali/My_projects/README.md

 $$Q = 0.768 \cdot K^{0.147} \cdot L^{0.521} \cdot M^{0.763} \cdot N^{0.044}$$

-### Estimating the parameters in the Cobb-Douglass Production function

 - Since $\alpha + \beta + \gamma + \eta=0.147172253 + 0.520665159 + 0.762692634 + 0.044302849 = 1.474832894  > 1$, it follows that we have increasing returns to scale.
 - This means that the output increases in a greater proportion than the increase in all inputs.
 - Since the efficient parameter $A = 0.768$ it follows  that the inputs used in the production process are being used with an efficiency of $76.8\%$ of their maximum potential.